 - For the mounting of the fifth wheel, only use a fifth wheel base plate released by DAF, which has been tested as a part of the vehicle and is mentioned as such in the vehicle certificate.
 Various separate base plates are also available from DAF.
-See section 13.13: "Miscellaneous parts" for the availble DAF part numbers'. - The pre-drilled base plates should be fitted to the angle sections on the chassis, using at least 12bolts.
-Only the use of M16x2 flange bolts(property class 10.9) is permitted.
+See section 13.13: "Miscellaneous parts" for the availble DAF part numbers'. - The pre-drilled base plates should be fitted to the angle sections on the chassis, using at least 12\bolts.
+Only the use of M16x2 flange bolts(property class 10.9) fastened according torque class A is permitted.
 The bolt heads should point downwards to enable visual inspection.
 The holes in the pre-drilled angle sections have a pitch of 50 mm.
-Turning the DAF base plate through 180° (see section 13.13: "Miscellaneous parts" for the availble DAF part numbers), gives fifth wheel position adjustment steps of 25 mm.
-As a result, simple adjustment of the fifth wheel position (within the maximum and minimum KA dimension) is possible, within the limits of the maximum permitted axle and or chassis loads. - To a maximum fifth wheel load of 20 tonnes.
+Turning the DAF base plate through 180° (see section 13.13: "Miscellaneous parts" for the availble DAF part numbers). gives fifth wheel position adjustment steps of 25 mm.
+As a result, simple adjustment of the fifth wheel position (within the maximum and minimum KA dimension) is possible, within the limits of the maximum permitted axle and or chassis loads. - \ To a maximum fifth wheel load of 20 tonnes.
 For the 12 mm base plate the use of 8 bolts is sufficient up to a maximum fifth wheel load of 15 tonnes. - The maximum permissible mounting height of fifth wheel and base plate is H = 305 mm - To prevent the bolts working loose, two attachment bolts should be used at each of the four corners of the base plate.
-If base plates are used on which only one attachment bolt can be fitted at each corner, 40 mm spacer bushes (combined with longer flange bolts) must be fitted under the bolt heads. - The maximum distance between the outside of the chassis frame and the attachment bolts in the (non-pre-drilled) angle sections is 45 mm - The minimum clearance between underside of the base plate and the top of chassis side member flanges is always 1 mm.
+If base plates are used on which only one attachment bolt can be fitted at each corner, 40 mm spacer bushes (combined with longer flange bolts) must be fitted under the bolt heads. - The maximum distance between the outside of the chassis frame and the attachment bolts in the (non-pre-drilled) angle sections is 45 mm

-$D = g \times \frac{0,6 \text{ GT} \times \text{GA}}{\text{GT} + \text{GA} - \text{F}} \text{[kN]}$
+$$D = g \times \frac{0.6 GT \times GA}{GT + GA - F} [kN]$$